Verb: croak krowk

 - murmur, mutter, grumble, gnarl [archaic], chunter [Brit, informal]

-- die, decease [archaic], perish, go, exit, pass away, expire, pass, kick the bucket [informal], cash in one's chips [informal], buy the farm [N. Amer, informal], conk [informal], give-up the ghost [informal], drop dead, pop off [informal], choke, snuff it [informal], flatline [informal], cop it [Brit, informal], cash in [informal], pop one's clogs [informal]
+- die, decease [archaic], perish, go, exit, pass away, expire, pass, kick the bucket [informal], cash in one's chips [informal], buy the farm [N. Amer, informal], conk [informal], give up the ghost [informal], drop dead [informal], pop off [informal], snuff it [informal], cash in [informal], cop it [Brit, informal], flatline [informal], pop one's clogs [informal], pass on

 Type of: change state, complain, emit, kick [informal], kill, kvetch [N. Amer, informal], let loose, let out, moan, plain [archaic], sound off, turn, utter, utterance, vocalization